Sowing the Chicken Salad Bar

 The trick?
 Giving them a “salad bar” that they can call their own, a foraging pasture that grows in a 4×8 raised bed next to their coop.

 Cover crops are also known as green manure, a type of plant grown to add nutrients and organic matter to the soil.
-The cover crop is usually grown for one season, then plowed and dug into the soil right after it flowers (but before it sets seed).
+The cover crop is usually grown for one season, then cut down right after it flowers (but before it sets seed) and either left in place or dug into the soil.

 Legumes, such as peas and clovers, enrich your soil by converting nitrogen in the air into nitrogen for the soil.
 Non-legume cover crops, such as buckwheat, spread so fast that they’re great at smothering weeds before those pesky things have a chance to germinate.